stormbeard/thesis/proposal/proposal.md

 Clear the RQ and all internal state.

 ##### shared_ptr<std::vector<T>> WeightedSample(int num_items)
 This will return a shared pointer to an STL vector of `num_items` objects inside the RQ.
 The ordering of the objects is such that the high fitness objects have a high probability of being towards the beginning of the vector.

 The motivation for this probabilistic approach is describedin the next section.

 #### Weighted Shuffling

-TODO: "Prettiest girl at the bar" problem and approaches to fixing it.

--- AlarmHandler and ZeusConfigChangeNotification reshuffling.
+One problem that arises when ranking disks based on their fitness value is that we must evaluate candidates in order from highest rank to lowest.
+In doing so, we put the disk with the highest fitness value and the node that hosts it at risk of being encumbered by replica traffic.
+To mitigate this, we must select disks probabilistically via WeightedSample().
+Sampling in this manner allows us to periodically reshuffle the disk candidate vectors used in replica selection and lower the chances of over-burdening the high fitness disks.

+Shuffling of the candidate disk vectors will occur when there is a configuration change in the cluster caused by any one of:

+* Node addition/removal
+* Disk failures
+* A configurable timer-tick

+This will allow us to keep the candidate disk vectors in sync with each other and periodically update the disk stats as I/O is sent to disks.

--- Providing access to the weight vector from ReplicaQueue to do individual sampling in O(N).
+TODO: Providing access to the weight vector from ReplicaQueue to do individual sampling in O(N).

 ### Polling for Remote Disk Stats

-TODO: The problem, where the data is stored, and how we're getting it.
+Local Stargates will have up-to-date statistics on the disks they are responsible for, but they do not know the states of the disks belonging to remote nodes.
+To get this information, communication must occur with the Cassandra database that holds the NDFS metadata/stats.

+This proposed replica selection technique will need to update the disk statistics every time cluster state changes (node/disk insertion and/or removal) and within regular time intervals so that the stats do not become stale.

 ### ReplicaSelector Changes

-TODO: ReplicaSelector is modified so that both the Extent Store an Oplog will benefit from the adaptive selection.

-Also mention the "big cluster-wide" vector approach and the RU -> node -> disk approach.
+Currently, the ReplicaSelector class maintains a vector of candidate disks for each storage tier.
+When selecting a candidate, a disk is chosen randomly from this vector and a determination is made as to whether this is a desirable disk.
+For the proposed changes to take effect, we will need to modify this behavior to either sequentially search through a vector sampled from a ReplicaQueue for each tier or to perform a weighted lottery selection from a disk vector sorted by fitness value.

 Testing and Benchmarks
 ----------------------